j19sch/j19sch.github.io/posts/2023/20230301-the-three-axes-of-trouble-in-tesing-roles.md

 ## Being embedded in a team

+One of the many things Agile has done, is pull testers into the development team.
+Instead of having a waterfall-style testing phase after a development phase with separate tester and developer teams, testers and developers are in the same team.
+And a piece of work isn't done until it's testsed.

+Since Agile teams are kept relatively small and developers are expected to do at least part of the testing, there's usually only a single tester in a team.
+That puts the tester in a somewhat lonely spot.
+They don't have any peers inside the team to run ideas by.
+As a more junior tester, you also don't a more senior tester in your team to learn from.

+Having developers and testers in a team also creates a challenge for the team's manager.
+Most of the time they have a deverloper background, so there's a limit how much support they can give with regards to the tester's work, career progression, and personal development.

+-> what about quality engineers?

 ## Being in a separate team

+As mentioned above, putting testers in a separate team is the waterfall thing to do.
+You do get some advantages from it.
+Testers can form am actual team with their peers.
+Their manager only has to support people with a testing background.

+Those advantages don't outweigh the disadvantages, though.
+You've set up an org structure that explicitly separates development from testing, with all the unproductive incentives that comes with it.
+For more on the pitfalls of this setup, I recommend [Elisabeth Hendrickson](https://ruby.social/@testobsessed)'s [*"Better Testing, Worse Quality?"*](https://web.archive.org/web/20041001003124/http://www.qualitytree.com/feature/btwq.pdf).
+One thing that becomes very clear from it, is that even if you have a well-functioning setup with an independent test team, the managing of quality needs to happen on a higher level.
+It needs to cover requirements analysis and developer and independent testing and defect prevention.

+Even when you manage to avoid those pitfalls, having two separate teams will create some amount of siloisation, so more friction in hand-overs, less collaboration, and the transfer of problems to the other team.

 ## The balancing act

+The middle ground between embedded testers and a separate test team, is making either of these the official structure and then minimize the powers of that structure as much as possible.

+In my experience that tends to be easier if you pick embedded testers as your official structure.
+It makes it clear that testing and quality is the responsibility of the whole team, developers and tester together.
+This does put testers in that lonely position mentioned earlier, but that creates an incentive for testers to connect with one another.
+That incentive alone is not enough, though.
+You do need some structure such as a test guild, a community of practice, a [regular ensembling session](https://ezagroba.github.io/mob-testing/#/), or just an informal catchup meeting, for this to actually happen.

+The advantage of getting the testers to connect with each other goes beyond them feeling they have a group of peers within the company.
+A good tester looks at a bigger picture, beyond the scope and focus of their team.
+They can do this a lot more effectively if they're sharing information with each other.
+This then becomes a basis for collaborating with each other, whenever that's useful.
+And if you're lucky, they'll bring their team along with them.
+So in this way testers become important in linking teams together and creating aligninment on what they deliver.

+Another way to minimize the embedded tester structure is to have the testers be part of the team, but report to a separate manager.
+That does require the managers of the different team members to be aligned.
+I once was part of a team with business analysts, developers, and testers, where each had their own separate manager.
+To manage the work by the team, we had a project manager.
+And at a later stage, a product owner was added to the team.
+Needless to say that there was a lot of potential of conflicts and mixed messages in that setup.

 ### Places along the axis